srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Standalone Pi4 LTE Network Hardware Requirements
 ************************************************
-The setup instructions provided below have been tested with a **Raspberry Pi 4B /4GB rev 1.2** running the Ubuntu Server 20.04 LTS x64 Arm image.
+The setup instructions provided below have been tested with a **Raspberry Pi 4B /4GB rev 1.2** running the Ubuntu Server 20.04 LTS x64 arm64 image.
 It has not been tested with the rev 1.1 board, boards with 2GB of RAM or alternative operating systems.
 The Ubuntu image can be downloaded from the official `Ubuntu website <https://ubuntu.com/download/raspberry-pi>`_.
 You can visually identify your Pi4 hardware revision -- `this doc from Cytron <https://tutorial.cytron.io/2020/02/22/how-to-check-if-your-raspberry-pi-4-model-b-is-rev1-2/>`_ shows you how.

 .. note::
   This setup has been tested with a USRP B210, a LimeSDR-USB and a LimeSDR-Mini.
 While the software executes with each of these SDR configurations, at the time of writing this doc, UEs can **only join the cell produced by the USRP B210**.
 A cell is created when using a LimeSDR and UEs camp on it, however the UE never establishes a data connection.
 This needs further investigation.

 Due to the power requirements of the SDRs, you must use an external power source.
-This can be acheived with a 'Y' cable, such as this:
+This can be achieved with a 'Y' cable, such as this:

 .. image:: .imgs/usb.png